The Debt Prisons of 21st Century USA

 The United States Federal Government abolished the debt prisons in 1833.
 But apparently, the practice of jailing people for failing to pay their debts didn’t stop there.

-According to a report, thousands of Americans are sent to jail every year for owing money.
+According to a report, thousands of Americans are jailed yearly for owing money.
 Millions more are threatened with imprisonment.
-This only shows that debt prisons are still very much alive in the 21st century USA.
+This shows that debt prisons are still alive in the 21st century USA.

 History of Debtors Prison in America

-The origin of debtor’s prison in the US is intertwined with its history of colonization.
+The origin of the debtors’ prison in the US is intertwined with its history of colonization.

 Most of the early colonists that were shipped to the New World were debtors.
-At that time, debtors’ prisons were a staple in most of Europe, particularly in Great Britain.
-In fact, a large percentage of the prison population was imprisoned because of unpaid debts.
+At that time, debtors’ prisons were a staple in most of Europe, particularly Great Britain.
+A large percentage of the prison population was imprisoned because of unpaid debts.

 Instead of letting them rot in prison, the government decided that they should work for their debts instead.
-So they were shipped to the colonies as indentured servants.
-The crown basically sold them to wealthy plantation owners who were only too happy to get free labor in exchange for food and meager shelter.
+So, they were shipped to the colonies as indentured servants.
+The crown sold them to wealthy plantation owners who were too happy to get free labor in exchange for food and meager shelter.

-As more and more of these indentured servants arrived, the concept of debtors’ prison eventually took root in the colonies.
+As more and more indentured servants arrived, debtors’ prisons eventually took root in the colonies.

 Eventually, laws punishing defaulting debtors were established in every state.
 Prisons that were specially reserved for debtors were also built all over the country.

 These prisons were purposely built to be as uncomfortable as possible.
-In some places, the prisoners were even said to have been chained to a wall.
+The prisoners were even said to have been chained to a wall in some places.

 In most states, the debtors were jailed until they secured enough funds to pay their debts.
-They may also be given the chance to work for their debts through years of penal labor.
+They may also be allowed to work for their debts through years of penal labor.
 Because of this, many debtors have died while in prison.

 The Rise of Modern Debt Prisons